deepmancer/metabase-postgres-docker/README.md

 }
 ```

-### 6. Execution
+### 6. Run the Script

-The script first authenticates with Metabase and then iterates over the database configurations to add each database.
+Authenticate with Metabase, and then add your databases:

 ```bash
 authenticate_metabase